yejia/order_system/README.md

 		pip install -r pip_requirements.txt

+6. initialize database

-6. initialize database, login into your db shell
+		#login into your mysql db shell, then run the following
 		create database order_system character set = 'utf8';
 		use order_system;
-		#run django's syncdb
+		#run the following django's command, it creates the tables and loads database data from your fixtures (json files in fixtures folder)
+		python manage.py migrate

 7. set up local settings